egh/ledger-autosync/README.rst

 Run::

-  ledger-autosync --max 7
+  ledger-autosync

-This will download a maximum of 7 days previous activity from your accounts.
+This will download a maximum of 90 days previous activity from your accounts.
 The output will be in ledger format and printed to stdout.
 Add this output to your ledger file.
 When that is done, you can call::

-  ledger-autosync --max 7
+  ledger-autosync

 again, and it should print nothing to stdout, because you already have those transactions in your ledger.